 Backup and recovery operations

 (Note: This is sometimes specified as part of the User Interfaces section.)
 If you separate this from the UI stuff earlier, then cover business process type stuff that would impact the design.
 For instance, if the company brings all their systems down at midnight for data backup that might impact the design.
 These are all the work tasks that impact the design of an application, but which might not be located in software.

+Version 2

+We must be able to interface with any html browser.

+Out of scope

+The new version of the spreadsheet must be able to access data from the previous 2 versions.

+The product shall be able to be installed by an untrained user without recourse to separately-printed printed instructions

 2.1.8 Site Adaptation Requirements